-Charon-SSP does not map the Stop+A key function on the keyboard when working on the emulated serial or graphical console.
+Charon-SSP does not map the Stop+A key function (sometimes also called L1+A) on the keyboard when working on the emulated serial or graphical console.
 However, for Charon-SSP/4M and Charon-SSP/4U this function is emulated via a signal that can be sent to the running emulator.
 The function is currently not available for Charon-SSP/4V.